AnyChart/export-server/README.md

 LinkedIn, Pinterest and Twitter.
 When you use the Export Server on your own server and you want the sharing properly working, you should set up `--saving-folder` and `--saving-prefix`.
-The first parameter is the path to the folder where images will be stores.
+The first parameter is the path to the folder where images will be stored.
 The second parameter is the URL prefix which will be concatenated with a shared image name and returned to user.
 You should provide the access to shared image through that URL by e.g. setuping Nginx.